amndns/netflux-language/README.md

 # netflux-language
-A CS 150 programming language project.
+A simple programming language as a software project.